Last Updated on October 26, 2023 by Sorin Petroj

 Players usually practice what they do best, and during the warm-up, you can get a competitive edge by observing them.
-Watching your opponent warm-up can give you some information about their game style.
-This is one of the most underrated table tennis warm-up tips that no one talks about but can give you a competitive edge during the match.
+Watching your opponent warm up can give you some information about their game style.
+This is one of the most underrated table tennis warm-up tips that no one talks about, but it can provide you with a competitive edge during the match.

 Watch your opponent’s practices during the warm-up.
 Look for clues into the timing and direction of their toss during warm-ups.
 Get a feel for when they plan to hit and in which direction they are aiming the serve.
-The way the server tosses and hits the ball might provide you clue for how they want the ball to bounce.
-If you watch their toss and motion, that could give you a clue as to how they want the ball bounced after it.
+How the server tosses and switches the ball might indicate how they want it to bounce.
+Watching their toss and motion could give you a clue as to how they want the ball bounced after it.

-So, as you see, it takes no more than 12-15 minutes to complete a proper dynamic table tennis warm-up.
+So, as you see, completing a proper dynamic table tennis warm-up takes no more than 12-15 minutes.
 The tips and the warm-up routine are used by many rockstar players and are also recommended by expert couches worldwide.

 While the above are the seven essential tips for table tennis warm-up, you must consider yet another point before starting your match.
-Taking mental preparation and following a pre-warm-up strategy is vital for both amateurs and big venue players.
+Taking mental preparation and following a pre-warm-up strategy is vital for amateurs and big venue players.

 Pre-Table Tennis Warm-Up Tips to Consider:

 One essential point you must note is to wear a proper suit and appropriate table tennis shoes to prevent falls.
-From the nutrition standpoint, make sure you have got the snacks with you on the court and take water breaks as often as you need.
+From a nutrition standpoint, make sure you have snacks on the court and take water breaks as often as you need.

-Next, you must take mental preparation.
-The first step of your mental preparation is to identify what you’re going to do in each position.
+Next, you must make mental preparation.
+The first step of your mental preparation is identifying what you will do in each position.
 It would be best if you prepared for each possibility and then rehearsed the appropriate tactics.